-Wine has this term, terrior, that is widely used to describe the environment in which the grapes used to make the wine were grown.
-This is a good term for cannabis as well.
-MedReleaf grows their Tangie in a specific environment, likely precisely replicated from batch to batch.
-I surmise their methodology is finely tuned.
-Likewise, an outdoor grower of the Tangie has perfected their methodology over time but the environment is so different, the output will be a mix of similarities and differences.
-Both might be called Tangies but have different flavour profiles and will create very different memories.
-A factor which is further compounded by location, time of use and a slew of other demographic variables.
+Wine enthusiasts often use the term "terroir" to describe the environment in which grapes are grown.
+This concept applies to cannabis as well.
+MedReleaf cultivates its Tangie in a specific environment, likely replicating it precisely from batch to batch.
+Their methodology is finely tuned.
+In contrast, an outdoor grower of Tangie refines their methods over time, but the outdoor environment yields a mix of similarities and differences.
+Both may be called Tangie, but they possess distinct flavor profiles and create different memories.
+Location, time of use, and various demographic variables further complicate the matter.

-So bringing it back, we have a precise production methodology that eventually translates into an olfactory stimulus, creating a physiological association that tends to be paired with multiple layers of branding.
-The weight of this mechanism is largely based on the olfactory stimulus, not the branding.
-And this is my problem with Pink Kush or any ubiquitous variety, it skips the most important steps in the brand narrative in favour of capturing the built in demand.
+In summary, there's a precise production process that eventually translates into an olfactory stimulus, forming a physiological association that's closely tied to branding.
+The weight of this mechanism is largely carried by the olfactory stimulus, not the branding itself.
+And this is where my issue with Pink Kush, or any widespread strain, arises.
+It skips critical steps in the brand narrative in favor of capitalizing on built-in demand.

-For a producer, I can see why this is attractive.
-People want Pink Kush, there is demand based on name alone.
-Hell, that’s why I bought it ($10.99/single gram).
-But as a user, it fails to create a strong association along the pathway I’ve described above.
+From a producer's perspective, this approach is appealing.
+People want Pink Kush, and there's a demand solely based on its name.
+It's why I purchased it at $10.99 per single gram.
+However, from a user's standpoint, it fails to establish a strong association along the narrative path I described earlier.
 It merely dilutes the association I already had with Pink Kush.
-Never is a producer going to make a Pink Kush that will fully wash out the memory of my first Pink Kush (Tilray) or the darkest (Broken Coast) or the smoothest (CannaFarms).
-Furthermore, in these cases with duplicate variety names, I think product quality actually matters less than personal experience.
+No producer will ever recreate the initial impression of my first Pink Kush (Tilray) or the darkest (Broken Coast) or the smoothest (CannaFarms).
+Moreover, when there are duplicate variety names, I believe that product quality matters less than personal experience.

-So let's go back to Pink Kush.
-My associations with it are a tired goat-rodeo of tastes and memories.
-I'd much rather explore taste to a traceable lineage, like Emblem's Quantum Kush, which is not nearly exact, but I can do it with a straight face because the story is very linear to me.
-It starts with a taste that I associate with the variety name, the producer that I tie back to the breeder.
-With Pink Kush, the track is not linear.
-There are many tastes linked to one variety name that I associate with a handful of producers with no breeder.
-And then bring in depth of experience, the story gets even more confusing.
-This is why I usually try not to talk about how I perceive the variety’s effect, they are unique to me and my experience.
+Now, let's return to Pink Kush.
+My associations with it are a jumble of tastes and memories, lacking a clear narrative.
+I'd much rather explore a strain with a traceable lineage, like Emblem's Quantum Kush.
+While it's not a perfect match, I can confidently discuss it because the story behind it follows a linear path.
+It starts with a taste linked to the strain's name, then connects to the producer, and ultimately to the breeder.
+With Pink Kush, the track is anything but linear.
+Many tastes are tied to a single strain name, linked to several producers, with no clear breeder.
+And when depth of experience comes into play, the story becomes even more convoluted.
+This is why I usually refrain from discussing how I perceive a strain's effects since they are highly personal and tied to my unique experiences.